 In France, Vespas were made under license by A.C.M.A.
 (Ateliers de construction de motorcycles et accessories) in Fourchambault since 1951.
 They produced the Vespa 125, Vespa 125 GL, and the military scooter Vespa TAP 59 (Troupes Aero Portees) also called the Bazooka Vespa.

 The Bazooka Vespa is a unique scooter and only 500 scooters were produced for the French army.
 It had a reinforced frame so it could be parachuted and it had a 3-inch cannon to be used in emergencies.
 On the sides of this anti-tank Vespa, it had ammunition racks and a machine gun tripod.

 Is Vespa made in Spain?

 Vespa was made under license by Moto Vespa in Madrid in 1956.
 Here they build the Vespa 125 Super, the Vespa 50, the Vespa GT160, and the Vespa 150 Sprint.
-These Vespas became a success in Spain even when other European markets saw stiff competition from the Asian brands.
+These Vespas became a success in Spain even when other European markets saw stiff competition from Asian brands.

 Many Vespa clubs were started where Spanish Vespisti came together.
 Even during the 80s, Moto Vespa was selling many different types of Vespa PK series.
-Piaggio has never focused their marketing campaigns on only one type of customer but just like in Italy the Vespa was designed for everybody.
+Piaggio has never focused its marketing campaigns on only one type of customer but just like in Italy the Vespa was designed for everybody.
 This might explain their success but I think the Spanish weather has something to do with this as well.

 Is Vespa made in Indonesia?